-A company can be reinstated from deregistration by an application to ASIC or by application to the court to order ASIC to reinstate the company.
+A company can be reinstated from deregistration by an application to ASIC or by application to the court to order ASIC to reinstate the company, pursuant to section 601AH of the Corporations Act 2001 (Cth).
 In order to apply to ASIC for the reinstatement of a company, a person:

 - must have been a director of the company when the company was deregistered;